Ughanze23/Designing-a-Data-system---Data-Architecture-Project/README.md

 Students will then apply the skills they have acquired in the preceding Designing Data Systems Course to architect and design a Data Warehouse DWH for the purpose of reporting and online analytical processing (OLAP).

+The zip file contains a report on the work done to complete this project